PAN and Oversubscription Criteria

 In Year Admissions

 In Year Applications should be made via Hackney Learning Trust in accordance with the In Year scheme of coordination.
-The governing body decides which children can be offered places.
-If there is a waiting list, then applications will be ranked by the governing body in accordance with the oversubscription criteria above and offers made by Hackney Learning Trust on behalf of the governing body.
+The Trust decides which children can be offered places.
+If there is a waiting list, then applications will be ranked by the school in accordance with the oversubscription criteria above and offers made by Hackney Learning Trust on behalf of the Trust.
 In the event that it is not possible to offer a place the child will be added to the waiting list and appeals procedures described above will apply.

 Date of Admission/Deferred Entry